 Art, aesthetics, and design opportunities grew in college, and as I started working out how to create cohesive images outside of myself, I started thinking about how I could start applying that to my own self.

-Pretty much just started reading everything, watching anything, scouring the Internet and devouring all the art/fashion/photographer/design/typography I could and along the way, apparently wound up stepping out of a melting film copy of a German Expressionist movie?posted about 5 years ago
+Pretty much just started reading everything, watching anything, scouring the Internet and devouring all the art/fashion/photographer/design/typography I could and along the way, apparently wound up stepping out of a melting film copy of a German Expressionist movie?posted almost 6 years ago

 I feel like I’ve always loved clothing and had my own style even if I haven’t been so fashionable.
 Scratch that, I went through periods when I would try to “achieve” a certain look, but I got sick of it and I’m in the process of doing my own thing.
 I’m trying to move out of my comfort zone more often, but still remain comfortable.